goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/README.md

 # zaruba please addFastAppPage -i
 ```

+For more detailed information, please visit [adding a page section](_docs/adding-a-new-module/adding-a-page.md)

 # 🔗 How to add an API endpoint

 When other systems/apps need to talk to your application, you should provide an API endpoint.